IRSN/NSGEV/README.md

 This will create a `NSGEV` sub-directory of the current directory, i.e. the directory from which the git command was issued.
-Of course this can work only if you have the authorisation to clone.
+Of course this can work only if you have the permission to clone.

 ### Installation